All Episodes

 And it's not there.

-So you the Harriet Myers, evangelical, born again, good Christian.
+So Harriet Myers, evangelical, born again, good Christian.

 Bush knows her for this reason.

-The assumption is that people are making is, okay, she's she's safe because that means she's pro-life.
+The assumption is that people are making is, okay, she's safe because that means she's pro-life.

-Well, you're gonna want the left is gonna have a conniption fit over this, and she's gonna have to say at the hearings that whatever her personal beliefs are will have no bearing on her ruling.
+Well, you're going to want the left is going to have a conniption fit over this, and she's going to have to say at the hearings that whatever her personal beliefs are will have no bearing on her ruling.

-Even if they're lying, they are required to say it.
+Even if they're lying, they're required to say it.

-And as I said, there are a lot more issues than just Roe v.
+And as I said, there are a lot more issues than just Roe versus Wade on this court that have profound impact on the country, this foreign law business, Kilo, eminent domain.

 This Oregon case is big.